-Five Day Renaissance Painting Workshop.
+Five Day Renaissance Painting Workshop – this event has been cancelled.

 During this workshop students will explore the traditional painting materials and techniques used by Flemish and Italian masters of the late 15th and early 16th centuries.
 Artists of this period combined the two mediums of egg tempera and oil, integrating the virtues of both mediums into their paintings.
 The works of Van Eyck, Van Der Weyden and Antonello De Messina bare witness to profound beauty and durability which this technique offers.